Entanglion/entanglion-spoe/README.md

 > 🃏 Engine cards should be kept private from your opponent.

 ### Cargo capacity & jettisoned cargo
 Ships have finite cargo capacities.
 If your cargo holds are full, you cannot bring new cargo on board.
-You may jettison cargo at any time during your action phase.
+You may jettison cargo at any time.
 Jettisoned cargo orbits the planet at which it was jettisoned, enabling other players to travel there and pick it up.
 Cargo may be jettisoned on any planet in the quantum universe, not just in Entanglion.
 There is no limit to how much cargo can be placed on a single planet, although a planet containing three (or more) of the resource it produces will not be replenished.

 ### Pirate capacity
 A maximum of four pirates may be recruited to your fleet.